krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     stored (via kdb5_util stash).
 The default is |kdcdir|\
     ``/.k5.REALM``, where *REALM* is the Kerberos realm.

+**kdc_listen**
+    (Whitespace- or comma-separated list.)
+Specifies the UDP listening addresses and/or ports for the :ref:`krb5kdc(8)` daemon.
+    Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+If the address contains colons, enclose it in square brackets.
+If no address is specified, the wildcard address is used.
+If no port is specified, the standard port (88) is used.
+If the KDC daemon fails to bind to any of the specified addresses, it will fail to start.
+The default is to bind to the wildcard address on the standard port.
+    New in release 1.15.

 **kdc_ports**
+    (Whitespace- or comma-separated list, deprecated.)
+Prior to release 1.15, this relation lists the ports for the :ref:`krb5kdc(8)` daemon to listen on for UDP requests.
+In release 1.15 and later, it has the same meaning as **kdc_listen** if that relation is not defined.

+**kdc_tcp_listen**
     (Whitespace- or comma-separated list.)
-Lists the ports on which the Kerberos server should listen for UDP requests, as a comma-separated list of integers.
-The default value is ``88,750``, which are the assigned Kerberos port and the port historically used by Kerberos V4.
+Specifies the TCP listening addresses and/or ports for the :ref:`krb5kdc(8)` daemon.
+    Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+If the address contains colons, enclose it in square brackets.
+If no address is specified, the wildcard address is used.
+If no port is specified, the standard port (88) is used.
+To disable listening on TCP, set this relation to the empty string with ``kdc_tcp_listen = ""``.
+    If the KDC daemon fails to bind to any of the specified addresses, it will fail to start.
+The default is to bind to the wildcard address on the standard port.
+New in release 1.15.

 **kdc_tcp_ports**
-    (Whitespace- or comma-separated list.)
-Lists the ports on which the Kerberos server should listen for TCP connections, as a comma-separated list of integers.
-To disable listening on TCP, set this relation to the empty string with ``kdc_tcp_ports = ""``.
-    If this relation is not specified, the default is to listen on TCP port 88 (the standard port).
-Prior to release 1.13, the default was not to listen for TCP connections at all.
+    (Whitespace- or comma-separated list, deprecated.)
+Prior to release 1.15, this relation lists the ports for the :ref:`krb5kdc(8)` daemon to listen on for UDP requests.
+In release 1.15 and later, it has the same meaning as **kdc_tcp_listen** if that relation is not defined.

 **kpasswd_listen**
     (Comma-separated list.)
 Specifies the kpasswd listening addresses